-As required under the applicable listing standards of the NASDAQ Stock Market, a listed company's board of directors must affirmatively determine that a majority of its directors are "independent," as defined by such listing standards.
+As required under the applicable listing standards of The Nasdaq Stock Market, a listed company's board of directors must affirmatively determine that a majority of its directors are "independent," as defined by such listing standards.
 That definition includes a series of objective tests, including that the director is not an employee of the company and has not engaged in various types of business dealings with the company.
 Additionally, the board of directors must make a subjective determination as to each director that no relationship exists that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-Consistent with these requirements, our Board has determined that five of our six directors each satisfy the director independence standards of the NASDAQ Stock Market.
-Our Board has also determined that Seth H. Z. Fischer, our Chief Executive Officer, is not independent by virtue of his employment with the Company.
-Mr. Fischer is not a member of any of the committees of our Board, each of which is composed of only independent directors.
+Consistent with these requirements, our Board has determined that four of our current six directors each satisfy the director independence standards of The Nasdaq Stock Market.
+Our Board determined that Thomas B. King, our interim Chief Executive Officer, is not independent by virtue of his role as a consultant with the Company.
+Messrs.
+King and Shaw are not members of any of the committees of our Board, each of which is composed of only independent directors.